-A general remark, before we go into the details, is very important in my view.
+A general remark, before we go into the details, is essential in my view.
 We often hear general judgments like “print advertising is dead” or “forget any banner campaigns”, but I think such judgments cannot be helpful as they disregard the concrete circumstances:

 - One aspect is that there are offers of very different quality.
-For example, even some well known organizations in the field offer advertising banners which are close to useless, since their pages have hardly any traffic; on the other hand, it can really make sense at other places.
+For example, even some well-known organizations in the field offer advertising banners which are close to useless, since their pages have hardly any traffic; on the other hand, it can really make sense in other places.